cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 - Improve delegators list in `Pool >> Show`
   - Identify owners delegations
   - Display owner stake in red if `(stake + reward)` is below pledge (single-owner only for now)
+- Display all lovelace values in floating point ADA with 6 decimals (lovelaces) using locales
+  - Also remove the en_US.UTF-8 locale dependency
 - Changelog

 ### Changed